 Best workout equipment links

-Exercice / fitness equipment available in the fitness clubs are a blessing for people suffering from back pain but who have choosen to move rather than stop moving, those wishing to keep/regain some mobility, young people or seniors willing to maintain good physical fitness in a safe and supervised environment or just people wanting to lose weight despite chronic back problems.
+Those who have chosen to move rather than stop moving, those wishing to keep/regain some mobility, young people or seniors willing to maintain functional physical fitness in a safe and supervised environment or just people wanting to lose weight despite chronic back problems.

-Do not think that your back will get better while exercising too hard or doing sports, because that is just not true.
+Don’t think that your back will get better while exercising too hard or doing sports, because that is just not true.

-While you work out, you make efforts, your muscles work, your heart works and that is what we want (as opposed to sitting or lying down most of the time.)
+While you work out, you make efforts, your muscles work, your heart works, and that is what we want (as opposed to sitting or lying down most of the time.)

-Whatever workout machine you use, keep in mind that your goals are heart workout, balance and motion.
+Whatever workout machine you use, keep in mind that your goals are heart workout, balance, and motion.

-Each time I forced the pace to burn more calories while working out sports, I had to stop my cardio sessions for several weeks: my back just couldn’t take it.
+Each time I forced the pace to burn more calories while working out sports, I had to stop my cardio sessions for several weeks: my back couldn’t take it.

 Treadmill & bad back